thamo01/CB-Pokemon/README.md

 - Catch Pokemon with different Pokeballs
 - Level 'em up
 - Release the pokemon and catch more
+- Attack your opponents and battle with your pokemons.
+    Damage is calculated according to whats known of the official games.
+    It includes the Base Stats of your Pokemon, the new stats according to your level.
+    Takes account for what move your pokemon uses (moves are randomly picked from the available moves to the specific Pokemon).
+    Takes account of the move type and pokemon type.
+Nullifies Damage if for ex. a Ghost Type is beeing attacked of a Normal Type.

 - Pokemon Icons
 - Colored Background according to Pokemon type